afarrellsherman/Woolf/docs/usermanual.md

 scaling the data prevents features with different ranges from unduly influencing the prediction.

-Table 4.2 shows the range of different scalar types and when they might be useful.
+Table 4.2 shows the range of different scaler types and when they might be useful.

 **Table 4.2** Possible Scaler Types